timi82/SQL-Queries/README.md

 Solution
 1. SELECT customer_id , SUM(amount)

-Select the Customer id and Amount fields/columns from the payment table.
-Sum(amount) Aggregates the total payment made by each unique customer .
+Selects the Customer id and Amount fields/columns from the payment table.
+Sum(amount) Aggregates the total payment made by each unique customer?customer_id .

 2. FROM payment